oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

      export WORKDIR=$(pwd)
      ```

-3. Deploy the Operator and setup the Operator to manage namespace `sample-domain1-ns`.
+3. Deploy the WebLogic Operator and setup the Operator to manage namespace `sample-domain1-ns`.
+Optionally deploy the Traefik load balancer as well.

-   - For example, see [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) up through the `PREPARE FOR A DOMAIN` step.
-Note that you can skip the Quick Start steps for obtaining a WebLogic image and for configuring Traefik load balancer - as instead we we will generate our own image and setup an nginx load balancer instead.
+   - Follow the same steps as [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) up through the `PREPARE FOR A DOMAIN` step.
+Note that you can skip the Quick Start steps for obtaining a WebLogic image.
-   - After you've deployed the Operater, check if it is managing namespace `sample-domain1-ns` and use helm upgrade to add this namespace if needed.
-For example:
-     ```
-     # get the helm release name for the running operator, and use
-     # this release name in place of 'my-operator-release' below
-     helm ls

-     # check if operator manages 'sample-domain1-ns'
-     helm get values my-operator-release  # shows current managed namespaces

-     # Use helm upgrade to add 'sample-domain1-ns' if needed.
-Note that the
-     # 'set' below should include all of the namespaces the operator is
-     # expected to manage.
-Do not include any white-space in the namespace list.
-     cd ${SRCDIR?}
-     helm upgrade \
-       --reuse-values \
-       --set "domainNamespaces={default,my-other-ns,sample-domain1-ns}" \
-       --wait \
-       my-operator-release \
-       kubernetes/charts/weblogic-operator
-     ```
+   - Deploying the Traefik load balancer is optional, but is a prerequisite for testing the web-app that's deployed to WebLogic as part of this sample.

 4. Choose the type of domain you're going to create: `WLS`, `JRF`, or `RestrictedJRF`, and set environment variable WDT_DOMAIN_TYPE accordingly.
 Default is `WLS`.